Alex-Gurung/colar/README.md

 conda activate colar
 pip install -r requirements.txt
 ```
-If that does not work, just instiall the second latest version of pytorch and transformers, and I believe it will work.
-(We recommend a numpy version < 2.0)
+If that does not work, just instiall the second latest version of pytorch and transformers, and I believe it will work:) (We recommend a numpy version < 2.0)

 # Training:
 ```